microsoft/AcademicContent/Workshop/10. VM Scaling/VM Scaling.md

 	_Opening the resource group_

 1. Wait until "Deploying" changes to "Succeeded," indicating that the cluster has been successfully deployed.
+(You can click the **Refresh** button at the top of the blade to refresh the deployment status.)
 It generally takes about five minutes for the deployment to complete for a cluster with a single worker node, and more for clusters containing more nodes.

-	> Click the browser's **Refresh** button occasionally to update the deployment status.
-Clicking the **Refresh** button in the resource-group blade refreshes the list of resources in the resource group, but does not reliably update the deployment status.

     ![Successful deployment](Images/deployment-succeeded.png)